gymrek-lab/TRTools/README.rst

 Usage
 -----

-New users are recommended to start with our `example Vignettes <https://trtools.readthedocs.io/en/latest/VIGNETTES.html>`_.
+We recommend new users start with example commands described in the `Command-Line interface for each tool <https://trtools.readthedocs.io/en/latest/UTILITIES.html>`_.
-You can also read the `Command-Line interface for each tool <https://trtools.readthedocs.io/en/latest/UTILITIES.html>`_.
+We also suggest going through our `example vignettes <https://trtools.readthedocs.io/en/latest/VIGNETTES.html>`_ that walk through some example workflows using TRTools.

 Supported TR Callers
 --------------------